plomino/PlominoDoc/docs/features.rst

 than the regular field widgets.

-The field template must be added in the Resources folder in the ZMI (go to **Design tab/Others/Resources folder**) as a Page Template.
+The field template must be added in the Resources folder in the ZMI (go to :guilabel:`Design` tab / :guilabel:`Others` / :guilabel:`Resources folder`) as a Page Template.

-To be applied, the template id must be then entered in the *Field read template* or in the *Field edit template*.
+To be applied, the template id must be then entered in the :guilabel:`Field read template` or in the :guilabel:`Field edit template`.

 The template code can be copied from the Plomino products sources (`CMFPlomino/skins/cmfplomino_templates/**FieldEdit.pt` or